 - S.E needs to be calculated by dividing the standard deviation by the square root of the N (sample size).

-- In the last step, the S.E. from the mean must be subtracted and accordingly that number must be recorded.
-The S.E. must be added to the mean and the result must be recorded.
+- In the last step, the S.E. from the mean must be subtracted, and accordingly, that number must be recorded.
+The S.E. must be added to the mean, and the result must be recorded.

 Examples of Standard Error

-Below are examples of standard error.
+Below are examples of standard errors.

-Cancer mortality in a sample of 100 is 20 per cent and in the second sample of 100 is 30 per cent.
+Cancer mortality in a sample of 100 is 20 percent, and in the second sample of 100 is 30 percent.
 Evaluate the significance of the contrast in the mortality rate.

 Use the below-given data.